 A frequent collaborator with today’s composers, Toni has been featured at the New West Electronic Arts and Music Organisation International Festival.
 Newly commissioned works and premieres include music written for Toni by former Chicago Symphony Orchestra composer-in-residence Augusta Read Thomas and works by Grammy-Award winner Billy Childs and Daniel Dorff.

-Upcoming projects include recording and premiering a new work for piano quintet by award-winning Scottish composer Alan Fleming-Baird with the Maxwell Quartet, and a disc of previously unrecorded works for violin and piano with Colin Scobie, and various projects as pianist with Scottish Voices.
+Upcoming projects include recording and premiering a new work for piano quintet by award-winning Scottish composer Alan Fleming-Baird with the Maxwell Quartet, a disc of previously unrecorded works for violin and piano with Colin Scobie, and various projects as pianist with Scottish Voices.